MisaelCalvillo/MisaelCalvillo/README.md

 ### Hi there 👋 I am a Software Engineer with 7 years of experience.
-I've built hundreds of software proyects during those years.
+I've built hundreds of software projects during those years.

-My stack consist on the following technologies:
+My stack consists on the following technologies:

-Programming Languages I know:
+1. Programming Languages I know:
    * JavaScript
    * TypeScript
    * Python

-Frameworks I've worked with:
+2. Frameworks I've worked with:
    * React.js
    * Next.js
    * Express
    * Angular
    * Angular.js

-Testing Tools I've used:
+3. Testing Tools I've used:
    * Jest
    * Cypress

- Database I've also worked with:
+4. Database I've also worked with:
    * PostgreSQL
    * Firebase Realtime Database
    * Redis

 - I am co-founder at [CareMe](https://careme.mx/).
 A marketplace that helps you find a nurse or professional caregiver in Mexico.
 - Former CTO at [Homely](https://homely.mx/).
 A marketplace that helps you find a professional cleaner in Mexico and Colombia.